10 Days Bhutan Tour Package

 Useful Information

-Bhutan Tour Package 10 Days in Spring Season
+Best Season for Bhutan Tour Package 10 Days

 Spring in Bhutan falls between March- May which is a fantastic time for tours.
 During this season, the landscape looks mesmerizing with vibrant colors as rhododendron and other wildflowers.
 The weather is generally pleasant with mild temperatures, making it ideal for outdoor activities and sightseeing.
 Spring is also a time when many festivals and religious events take place, allowing you to immerse yourself in Bhutanese culture and traditions.
 Overall spring is one of the best seasons for 10 days Bhutan tour.
 It is highly recommended!